Looking for sweater weather fun close to home? Mix and match these made-in-Hamilton experiences to create your perfect fall outing.

 The scenic 120-acre Glen Drummond Farm centres around the sprawling Dyments pumpkin patch, but there's a lot more to see and do here including a mouth-watering bakery and a stunning view from the edge of the Niagara Escarpment.

 (Make sure to reserve your spot online in advance)

 11. Step back in Time at Westfield Heritage Village

 Slow down and step inside a simpler time at this living history museum in picturesque rural Hamilton.
-Costumed interpreters bring historic Ontario to life on a pre-booked tour for your social circle.
+Costumed interpreters bring historic Ontario to life on a pre-booked tour.

 12. Smokey Hollow Waterfall Experience

 This popular Hamilton waterfall has a bit of a spooky name that goes with the season.
 At 10-metres tall, this ribbon waterfall is nowhere near the largest waterfall in the city, but it is a beauty and surrounded by a fall forest setting well worth a visit.
 Fuel up with great food and drink in nearby Waterdown.